Engineering and Technology Management

 Established in 1982, Washington State University’s Engineering and Technology Management (ETM) program prepares engineers and industry professionals to make strategic and operational decisions to become leaders in the management of engineering, technology, operations, and projects.

 One of the first distance professional engineering and technology management programs in U.S.

 Each live session is recorded

 Advance Your Career

-- stay at the leading edge and become a leader in the management of technology.
+- Be part of the leading edge and become a leader in the management of engineering and technology.

 The ETM program is specifically tailored for technical professionals who want to advance their careers while still working full time.
 The METM combines technical and business knowledge and skill development for managing and leading engineering/ scientific/ technical teams, projects, and organizations.